What we do

 Meet some of members of the Voices Council and hear why they wanted to take part.

-Click the heading below to reveal information about the different people who make up the Voices Council.
+Click on each of the names below to meet and find out more about the people who make up the Voices Council.

 Sam Jefferies - Vice Chair